kubealex/aap2-lab/README.md

 With your lab up and running, you can proceed installing AAP2 using the provided **aap2-setup.yml** playbook.

     ansible-playbook -i inventory aap2-setup.yml

-It will ask for:

-- Offline token to download AAP2 package
-- RHNID (Username)
-- Password
-- PoolID of the subscription

 ## Test your configuration